sbx-bnagle/ALCF-AR2022/04_expertise-and-resources/staff-spotlights.md

    credit= "Name A. Name"
 %}

-# Eric Pershey
-## Principal Software Development Specialist
+# Eric Pershey, Principal Software Development Specialist

 Eric Pershey joined the ALCF in 2010 as a Software Developer Specialist in the Advanced Integration Group.
 Since he has joined, He has tested, worked on, or ran on all the ALCF supercomputers.
 Eric designs and develops the integration and testing of PBSPro on ALCF's next generation computing systems.
 He also develops system tools for debugging problems using visualizations and instrumentation.
 Eric’s research interests are graph theory combined with bitwise operations, AI, large-scale data generation, processing, and fidelity of metadata in high-performance computing systems.
 He has a master’s degree in Computer Science from DePaul University and a bachelor’s degree in Electronic Engineering Technology from DeVry University.